LMINediva/mybatis-3/README.md

 - mac + jdk 23 = 1899 tests
 - mac + jdk 24 = 1899 tests
 - mac + jdk 25 = 1899 tests

+Note: This project is a fork project for reference and study.